trueos/pcbsd/src-qt5/docs/postinstall.rst

 * **Run the Display Wizard:** if you are unable to access the GUI due to a display setting, enable this option to boot into the display settings wizard.

 * **Run X in vesa mode:** try this option if the screen goes black or the system freezes when booting into PC-BSD®.

+* **Boot to console (Disable X):** boots the system to a command prompt.
+This is useful if you want to manually configure and test the X configuration file.

 Use the arrow keys to select an option then press enter to boot using that option.